PhonePe/Magazine/tutorials/magazinemanager.md

 In the previous chapters, we saw about the [Magazine](magazine.md) – a container for homogeneous data items like bullets in a rifle magazine – and [MagazineData](magazinedata.md) – the object you get back when you `fire` an item, which includes the data plus extra context.

-So far, we've focused on using a *single* magazine, like our `"welcome-email-queue"`.
+So far, we've focused on using a *single* magazine, like our ``discount-coupons-queue``.
 But what if your application needs to handle *multiple* kinds of data?

 ## The Problem: Juggling Many Magazines

 Imagine your application is growing.
-Besides sending welcome emails, you now also need to:
+Besides distributing discount coupons, you now also need to:

-1. Queue up user profile pictures for background resizing (`"image-resize-queue"`).
+1. Queue up promotional offers for specific users (`"promotional-offers-queue"`).
-2. Temporarily store IDs of users who need a security check (`"security-check-queue"`).
+2. Temporarily store IDs of users eligible for loyalty rewards (`"promotional-offers-queue"`).
-3. Buffer analytics events before sending them in batches (`"analytics-event-queue"`).
+3. Buffer analytics events related to coupon usage (`"coupon-analytics-queue"`).

-Each of these tasks needs its *own* `Magazine` because they hold different types of data (email addresses are `String`, image task details might be a custom `ImageTask` object, user IDs could be `Integer`, analytics events might be `EventData` objects).
+Each of these tasks needs its *own* `Magazine` because they hold different types of data (coupon code are `String`, user IDs could be `Integer`, analytics events might be `EventData` objects).

 How do you keep track of all these different magazines?
 Where do you get the right magazine when you need it?
 Just creating `Magazine` objects scattered throughout your code can quickly become messy and hard to manage.